RTX 3080 review: Nothing left to fake

 And that was the point.
 Nvidia pursued ray tracing when it did to continue pushing forward with its planned obsolescence.
 If it hadn’t, there probably would still be no reason to upgrade from the 1080 Ti.

-But two years on, ray tracing is here and it works.
+But two years on, ray tracing is here, and it works.
 And Nvidia has solved all of its headaches.
 You’ve also had a few extra years to upgrade your display beyond 1080p60.

 And if you’re sitting at home reading this on a 4K PC display or a 1440p144Hz or one of those new 1080p360Hz monitors, it would almost be a waste not to pair it with an RTX 3080.